 Wine quickly morphed from a hobby to a full-fledged passion.
 After completing WSET certification, she traveled to Bordeaux to learn to make wine, propelled by a dream of one day having her own organic vineyard and winery.
 While visiting the city of Cognac to taste its native spirit in 2003, she met Francois.
 After studying viti-oeno Baccalauréat Pro she started making organic wine from grapes grown in an existing organic vineyard, this led to Francois converting his land to organic, and together they started to develop the Maison Méry-Melrose organic portfolio.

-Today, Janis and Francois work hand in hand to manage and develop Maison Méry-Melrose, she is naturally devoted to Méry Melrose, her vision defines the direction of the company and each product, she manages the export and marketing communications, although her priority is their two young children, their family’s source of joy and happiness.
+Today, Janis and Francois work hand in hand to manage and develop Maison Méry-Melrose, she is naturally devoted to Méry Melrose, her values define the direction of the company and products, she manages the business development, export and marketing communications, although her priority is their two young children, their family’s source of joy and happiness.
 She sees François’ commitment to organic agriculture as a demonstration of his love and respect for the future of the next generation.

 Méry Family History – four generations of reinvention